swcarpentry/DEPRECATED-boot-camps/sql/sql.md

     SELECT plot, species, sex, wgt, ROUND(wgt / 1000.0, 2) as "wgt_kg" FROM surveys;

-Please read the [SQLite Core functions reference](http://www.sqlite.org/lang_corefunc.html) if you are interested in seeing other functions which are available.
+Please check the [SQLite Core functions reference](http://www.sqlite.org/lang_corefunc.html) if you would like to see other core functions which are available.

 Filtering
 ---------